xiaoxuegao499/LA-DNN-for-COVID-19-diagnosis/README.md

 An online system has been developed for fast online diagnoses using CT images at the web address https://www.covidct.cn/.

-:satisfied: Welcome to visit our system! :satisfied:
+:satisfied: Welcome to visit!!! :satisfied:

   * You can quickly test a single sample or batch of samples in this system, through the navigation bar **Test → Single Image** or **Test → Batch of Images**.
   * If you want to contribute data for our project, you can submit the data to **Data Collection**.